rodriandres/CoderHouse-React/README.md

 When you already have your firebase connected with your app then you should fill the firebase documents for see the products in the E-commerce

-You will have to create a 3 colletions:
+You will have to create 3 colletions:
 - categories
 - itemCollection
 - orders